 To find out how effective the insulation is likely to be, you can check its U-value.
-U-values measure how easily heat passes through a material.
-The lower the U-value of the insulation, the more effectively it keeps heat inside your home.
-As a result, in terms of cost, you can expect the price to go up as the U-value goes down.
+U-values measure how easy it is for heat to pass through a material.
+The lower the U-value of the insulation, the more effective it is at keeping heat inside your home.
+In terms of cost, you can expect the price to go up as the U-value goes down.

 These are rigid boards that come in different materials and thicknesses.
 It’s a little like fixing large tiles to your walls.
 Some types of board already have a plasterboard layer attached, so there’s no need to plaster over the top.

-This is essentially thermal wallpaper, which you buy in rolls and hang like normal wallpaper.
+This is essentially thermal wallpaper.
+It comes in rolls and is hung in the same way as normal wallpaper.
 Although it probably won’t keep the heat in as well as other types of insulation, it is something you may be able to install yourself if you’re handy around the home.

-This is plaster with insulation mixed in.
+This is plaster that has insulation mixed into it.
 It’s often clay or lime-based, and the insulating material is cork.
-As with other plasters, you mix insulated plaster with water and apply it to the walls.
+Like other plasters, insulated plaster is mixed with water and then applied to the walls.

 Breathable internal wall insulation